mainlp/mainlp.github.io/_pages/projects.md

 - *Understanding Indirect Answers.* Indirect answers are replies to polar questions without explicit use of Yes/No clues.
 Example: Q: Do you wanna crash on the couch?
 A: I gotta go home sometime.
 Indirect answers are natural in human dialogue, but very difficult for a conversational AI system.
-Build an NLP model that improves automatic understanding of indirect questions in English.
+Build an NLP model that improves automatic understanding of indirect questions in English, for example by modeling longer dialogue context.
 Project can be extended to multlingual/transfer learning.
-Reference: [Louis et al., 2020](https://aclanthology.org/2020.emnlp-main.601/) and [Damgaard et al., 2021](https://aclanthology.org/2021.codi-main.1/)  Level: BSc or MSc.
+References: [Louis et al., 2020](https://aclanthology.org/2020.emnlp-main.601/), [Damgaard et al., 2021](https://aclanthology.org/2021.codi-main.1/) and [Sanagavarapu et al., 2022](https://aclanthology.org/2022.naacl-main.345/).
+Level: BSc or MSc.

 - *Scientific Analysis Tool.* The goal of this project is to use off-the-shelf NLP models for citation analysis, semantic search and text summarization to build a tool that (semi-)automates the process of synthesizing and summarizing a line of research.
 This involves identifying the citation purpose and aggregating/summarizing information across multiple papers.
 Strong knowledge in Python required, knowledge in web crawling beneficial.
 Level: BSc